wrightben/math/Statistics - General/monty-hall.md

 **Choice 2**: Only 3 things can happen:<br />
 If you picked door 1, then the 3 things are:

 - Picked door 1, it has a prize.
-Either door 2 or door 3 was closed.
+Either door 2 or door 3 was removed.
 - Picked door 1, it doesn't have a prize.
-Either door 2 or door 3 was closed, whichever didn't have the prize.
+Either door 2 or door 3 was removed, whichever didn't have the prize.
 - Picked door 1, it doesn't have a prize.
-Either door 2 or door 3 was closed, whichever didn't have the prize.
+Either door 2 or door 3 was removed, whichever didn't have the prize.

 The symbolic math explaining this is ridiculous.
 I hope this explanation helps someone else.